Santa Clara County Voter's Guide

 A note about participation in this Voter’s Guide:

-Kids in Common, a program of Planned Parenthood Mar Monte, advocates for policies partnerships and investments that improve children’s lives in Santa Clara County.
-Children need a strong public voice that promotes and protects their best interests.
-Kids in Common is that voice and challenges leaders in our community to act on behalf of children.
-Our vision: Every child safe, healthy, successful in learning, successful in life.
+Kids in Common believes children need a strong public voice that promotes and protects their best interests.
+Kids in Common is that voice and challenges leaders to act in the best interest of children.
+By promoting policies, investments and practices centered on children’s needs and success, and by fostering cross-sector, data-driven partnerships, we work to create a community where every child is safe, healthy, successful in learning and successful in life.

 Strong Start of Santa Clara County is a coalition of community leaders, early education providers, nonprofit organizations, elected officials, members of the business community and other key stakeholders who are committed to expanding access to high quality early learning opportunities for all children ages 0 to 8 in Santa Clara County.